God is the Saviour. Isaiah chapter 45 makes this point abundantly clear:

 Jesus is the Messiah; He is the Christ that the prophets spoke about.
 Jesus is God and Jesus will be your judge.

 Errors and confusion come from misunderstanding the doctrine pertaining to Christ’s deity.
 One can understand each of these pieces as they connect together, but if one does not see Jesus Christ as God manifest in the flesh, then we must ask the question, “who is that on the cross?”
 Realize that a man cannot die for your sins.
-It was God’s shed blood that atoned for your sin.
+It was God’s shed blood, Him being the perfect sacrifice, that atoned for your sin.

 We have thus far established that we are sinners and that salvation is our only hope.
 Our hope is not to be placed in enlightenment, technology, money, human progress, science, government, or anything physical.
 We are not to place our hope in those things.
 Our only hope is to be placed in salvation and salvation only comes through Jesus Christ and His gospel.
 God alone can forgive sins and that forgiveness comes through Jesus Christ: